MorphiaOrg/morphia/Migration.md

 codecs defined for those types.
 * Lifecycle events on nested types are only called when instances of those embedded types are being persisted.
 * Keys are no longer allowed as fields.
 Use `@Reference` or `MorphiaReference` instead.
+* Polymorphic queries across collections are not currently supported.
+That is, if you have entities A and B each mapped to separate collections, a query against type A will not automatically look in the collection mapped for B to find your entities.